alanng10/class-lang/Docue/Article/Sande/a.md

 The operate has syntax that starts with "byte" index word, followed by Any of class Operate.
 Any is the memory index.
 The byte int at the memory index is resulted.
-The int any ref resulted has the byte value at lower 8 bits.
+The ref value resulted has the byte value at lower 8 bits.
 The upper bits are zero.

 ByteMark is mark that input byte ref at memory index.